-A swatch of identical material and colors to those on the CONTROL PANEL is in each Black Tote of the 2020 Kickoff Kit.
+A swatch of identical material and colors to those on the CONTROL PANEL is in each Gray Tote of the 2021 Kickoff Kit.
 The CONTROL PANEL is attached to the TRENCH via a 12 in. (~30 cm) Lazy Susan Bearing (Triangle Manufacturing PN: 12D10346).
-An identical Lazy Susan Bearing is in each Black Tote of the 2020 Kickoff Kit.
+An identical Lazy Susan Bearing is in each Gray Tote of the 2021 Kickoff Kit.
+Teams that participated in the 2020 season received these items in the Black Tote of the 2020 Kickoff Kit.